MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-3.md

 # Workflow example 3: Collect data on which responses are selected in a non-linear guide created in Dynamics 365 Guides

-If you have created a branching guide in Microsoft Dynamics 365 Guides, you can collect the data on which branches are selected by the operator.
-For example, you might have a branching guide that provides three choices, based on a gauge temperature reading.
+If you have created a non-linear (branching) guide in Microsoft Dynamics 365 Guides, you can collect the data on which responses are selected by the operator.
+For example, you might have a non-linear guide that provides three choices, based on a gauge temperature reading.

  ![XXX](media/workflow3-XXX.PNG "XXX")

-You can count the number of times the Step ID for each branching option is selected to know how often a particular issue occurs.
+You can count the number of times the Step ID for each response is selected to know how often a particular issue occurs.

 ## What you’ll learn in this example

-- Find the Step ID for a destination step
+- Find the Step ID for a response step

 - Export the event data for a guide to Microsoft Excel and match it to Step ID data